 The Important Stuff:

-- Getting there: the trailhead for Mount Sniktau is located at Loveland Pass on US Highway 6, just off I-70
+- Getting there: the trailhead for Mount Sniktau is located at the top of Loveland Pass on US Highway 6, just off I-70

 - Fees and passes: none